JohnBinford/AppleWood-Pointe/Collateral/Tech/readme.md

 	</tr>
 </table>

+-  The technicians that installed our low voltage systems did an excellent job, labeling and organizing things consistently.
--  Note that each jack-plate is also numbered, and the ports are labeled by by Spectrum for the service they provide.
+-  Note that each jack-plate is numbered, and the ports are labeled by by Spectrum for the service they provide.
 -  Here's the confusing bit.
-    -  Spectrun uses the terms "TV" and "Data" to know which of the two legend inside the door to use.
+    -  *Spectrun uses the terms "TV" and "Data" to name the plate, even though the port types overlap.*
-    -  Both the Telephone legend and the Data legend use these terms to find a jack plate.
+       -  Both the Voice legend and the Data legend use these terms to find a jack plate.
        -  Only the Data system and telephone system use patch panels, so only they need numbered legends.
     -  "Living Room TV" on the legend tells us which wall plate it refers to.
     -  "Living Room Data" on the legend tells us that another (slightly different) wall place is nearby.